2016–17 Ivy League men's basketball season

 The 2016–17 Ivy League men's basketball season marked the continuation of the annual tradition of competitive basketball among Ivy League members.
 The tradition began when the league was formed during the 1956–57 season and its history extends to the predecessor Eastern Intercollegiate Basketball League, which was formed in 1902.

 Princeton earned the league title after finishing the regular season 14–0 within the Ivy League.
 Princeton earned the league's bid to the 2017 NCAA Men's Division I Basketball Tournament after defeating Pennsylvania in the semifinals and Yale in the finals of the inaugural conference tournament.

+The 2017 Ivy League Men's Basketball Tournament was the first conference tournament in Ivy League history, marking a major structural change for a league that had previously sent its regular season champion directly to the NCAA Tournament.
+The inaugural tournament was held at the Palestra in Philadelphia on March 11–12, 2017.
+Princeton's loss to Notre Dame in the Round of 64 by a score of 60–58 was decided in the final seconds, with the Tigers having led for much of the game.

 Spencer Weisz of Princeton was named Ivy League Men's Basketball Player of the Year.